🦘 Jump into the repositories (git, mercurial…) of your filesystem with telescope.nvim, without any setup

 Hi, it’s Clément! 👋

 In my spare time, I enjoy writing and contributing to open-source programs.
-Most of that activity is visible on GitHub and Stackoverflow.
-I blog mainly about performance and tools I use (like NeoVim, Hugo or SQLite).
-Some pages made it to the front page of HackerNews or Lobsters, sparking fruitful discussions in the comments.
-I sometimes talk in conferences.
+I started as a teenager, as a way to learn programming.
+I first learned OCaml and later Rust, C, Python… I also blog mainly about performance, security and tools I use (like NeoVim, Hugo or SQLite).
+Some of my writing made it to the front page of HackerNews or Lobsters, sparking fruitful discussions in the comments.
+See the blog roll for my curated selection of blogs.

 Selected Software Projects